Billuc/Taipan-DI/README.md

 services.register_pipeline(Type).add(Link1).add(Link2).as_factory()
 ```

-Once your services are registered, you have to build a dependency provider which will be used to resolve services :
+Once your services are registered, you have to build a service provider which will be used to resolve services :

 ```python
 provider = services.build()
 resolved = provider.resolve(Type)
 ```

-If `Type` has a constructor dependency, it will be automatically resolved, as long as the dependency has been registered in the `DependencyCollection`.
+If `Type` has a constructor dependency, it will be automatically resolved, as long as the dependency has been registered in the `ServiceCollection`.

 ## Inspirations